Norwich city walls: St Giles Gate

 In 1377 it was noted that there were 15 battlements on the gate.
+Richard, a hermit, was "abiding at the gates of St Giles" in 1428, according to the will of William Setman; this may refer to St Giles Gate, or the gate of the church of St Giles on the Hill.
 In 1643 during the English Civil War, the gate was rampired with earth, and this was later removed.
 Repairs to the gate were requested in 1756 and again in 1763, "by proper workmen".
 The gate was demolished in 1792.
 The present day site is at the end of Upper St Giles Street, at the bottom of the ramp for the high level footbridge over the inner ring road.